-Developing a corporate social responsibility (CSR) report can seem like a daunting task.
+A corporate social responsibility (CSR) report can seem daunting.
 Whether for beginners or advanced reporters, the responsibility to encapsulate key impacts for an entire organization is typically left in the hands of small, 1-2 person, teams.

 Here are four ways to simplify the reporting process while maintaining a credible report: